LeeReid1/FluentPipelines/readme.md

 #### Function or Value

-Begin with a `StartPipe`, which wraps a method or value.
+Begin by explicitly creating a new `StartPipe`, which wraps a method or value.

 Once the start point exists, we can use the extension methods stated below